-5.26 All employees are required to comply the requirements of the law and with the school's no smoking policy if appropriate.
-The legislation makes it illegal to smoke in all public enclosed or substantially enclosed area and workplaces.
+- 5.33.
+All employees are required to comply with the requirements of the law and with the school's no smoking policy.
+The legislation makes it illegal to smoke in enclosed workplaces, public building, work vehicles or on public transport in the UK. - 5.34.
+The school is a no-smoking establishment.
+Smoking and the use of e-cigarettes or "vaping" is not allowed on school premises.
+Staff should refrain from smoking immediately outside of the school entrances.